ProzorroUKR/openprocurement.api/docs/source/centralized-procurements/index.rst

 Contracts can be cancelled:

-.. include:: ../contracting/http/patch-to-cancelled-1st-contract.http
+.. http:example:: ../contracting/http/patch-to-cancelled-1st-contract.http
     :code:

 Except when contract is the last not cancelled contract:

-.. include:: ../contracting/http/patch-to-cancelled-2nd-contract-error.http
+.. http:example:: ../contracting/http/patch-to-cancelled-2nd-contract-error.http
     :code:

 In that case related award should be cancelled:

-.. include:: ../contracting/http/set-active-award.http
+.. http:example:: ../contracting/http/set-active-award.http
     :code:

 Let's check all contracts are cancelled:

-.. include:: ../contracting/http/get-multi-contracts-cancelled.http
+.. http:example:: ../contracting/http/get-multi-contracts-cancelled.http
     :code: